kaihulme/computer-vision/README.md

   - please change `$LIBS` in the makefile to point to your OpenCV libraries.

 ### build and run
-- Run `make` from within the correct lab to compile.
+- Run `make` to compile component.
-- Arguments for each program vary.
+- Arguments for each component below.
-- Images for manipulation must be in `/resources`.
+- Place target images in `/resources`.
-- Output images will be written to `/out`.
+- Find output in `/out`.

-### edge detection
-1. Open directory `04_edge_detection`.
-1. Run `make` to compile.
-1. `./main ?` will give argument help.

 #### argument help:
 - the first argument should be the file to be transformed